conda/conda-plugin-template/README.md

 ### Development/Editable Install

-The custom `string-art` subcommand plugin can be installed as an editable install using either the `pyproject.toml` or `setup.py`:
+The custom `ascii-graph` subcommand plugin can be installed as an editable install using either the `pyproject.toml` or `setup.py`:

 ```bash
 $ python -m pip install --editable ./